kakyoism/kkappkit/README.md

 The typical workflow with kkAppKit:

 - Create a project folder and a main Python script.
-- Write up JSON configuration files: `app.json` and `default.json`.
-Here, the input parameters to the main script and their default values are defined by the order of their appearance on the UI.
-See Section Configuration for details.
+- Create and write up JSON configuration files: `app.json` and `default.json`.
+The former holds the control parameters and GUI specs the main script relies on; the latter holds the default preset.
-- In your main script, write your logic in a main function.
-This function reads all parameters from a config file.
-It also accounts for the CLI mode of your app.
+- In the main script, write the main logic in a main function.
+This function also accounts for the CLI mode of your app.
-- In your main script, call a factory method from the API to build the GUI for you based on the config file.
+- In the main script, call a factory method among the kit's API to generate the GUI for you based on the config file.
 This method returns the Tkinter main top-level window, e.g., root.
 Launch your Tkinter main event loop from the root window.

 ### Hello World!